 2. Post to social media and Petco Love Lost.

 4. Found an injured or sick stray?
-Please call 662-205-4221 during our business hours Tuesday – Saturday 10-6.
+Please call 662-205-4221 Ext.
+1000 during our business hours Tuesday – Friday 10-5.
 If you find an injured or sick pet outside of our business hours, please call animal control at 662-869-2911 and a Lee County’s dispatch will assist with more information.

 Rehoming Guide: Helping Your Pet Find Happiness